Customer Group Guide

 To select the pricing option:

-- Click on Customers (left-hand menu) and click on the Customer Group > then click on Settings
+- Click on Customers > Customer Group > Settings

 - Set the Product Price to Exact Amount, Percentage off the Regular Price, or No Discount